adam2392/adam2392.github.io.old/content/blog/academic/doctoral board oral exam.md

 # 2. Generalized Linear Models:
 ## General Form of Exponential Family Distribution
-Be able to define all the terms, such as: natural paramters, sufficient statistic, natural link function, dispersion parameter
+Be able to define all the terms, such as: natural parameters, sufficient statistic, natural link function, dispersion parameter

 ## Normal Linear Regression